 Dragonflies - Anisoptera are split into the orders;

-The 21 species recorded at Woolston Eyes are identified below with a summary status, ID tips and any submitted photographs.
+Woolston Eyes has recorded 21 of the perceived 56 available species on the UK list which are identified below with a summary status, ID tips and record photographs.
 Click on an image to enlarge it

 You can view Woolston Eyes Conservation Group Odonata Annual Reports to review our historical records via the following links;